Ensign Bafflestir: Setting

 The adventures of Ensign Bafflestir take place in the 14th Coast Guard District, which encompasses the Hawaiian Islands, Guam, and American Samoa in the early 1970s.
 The main characters were assigned not to one station, but to different stations, depending upon how the location served the storyboard.
 The locations included cutters stationed at the Coast Guard Base on Sand Island, Honolulu, Hawaii, and various aircraft at Barbers Point Air Station.
 Other locations are imaginary, such as the Chung Wong's Polynesian Restaurant and the Coast Guard One Man Station.

 Characters

 Ensign Bafflestir is a tall and skinny ensign with an adult-child demeanor.
-Bafflestir's devotion to the Coast Guard is equally matched by his extreme enthusiasm to perform every task in his life to the extreme.
-His motto might have been "if it's worth doing, it's worth overdoing."
+Bafflestir's devotion to the Coast Guard is matched by his enthusiasm to perform every task in his life to the extreme.

 Captain Doinkadilly is a captain who has adopted a short-fused temper and uncontrolled rage to compensate for his small physical statue.
 Like Bafflestir, Doinkadilly takes his life too seriously and becomes easily disappointed in his experiences.

 Chief Barnflower is a large, overweight chief boatswain's mate who is constantly eating while overseeing the deck department.
 He dislikes officers, and expresses his frustrations by tormenting the sailors under his command.

 Seaman is a curly-haired, small young seaman who becomes the innocent victim of Ensign Bafflestir, Captain Doinkadilly, and Chief Barnflower's predicaments.
 His youthful appearance represents the contrast in age between new recruits and older career personnel.